 Therefore, a square wave function on the inupt pin can be used to toggle the pump between 2 sections of a Pumping Program.
-An example of this would be a Pumping Program that switched between a slow and fast pumping rate, controlled by a square wave input.'
+An example of this would be a Pumping Program that switched between a slow and fast pumping rate, controlled by a square wave input.

-9.3.15 'Et:rS': Event Reset
+8.3.15 'Et:rS': Event Reset

-E L • Event Reset' cancels a previously set event trap by either the 'ES' or 'ET' function.
+'Event Reset' cancels a previously set event trap.

-9.3.16 'tr:aa': Override Operational Trigger Configuration
+8.3.16 'tr:aa': Override Operational Trigger Configuration

 Sets the Operational Trigger (pin 2) to mode 'aa', overriding the default setup Operational Trigger Configuration.
-See Sec.
-8.4, 'TTL I/O Operational Trigger Default Configuration', for the settings for parameter 'aa'.
+See Sec.7.4,"TTL I/O Operational Trigger Default Configuration", for the settings for parameter 'aa'.
 The default setting for the Operational Trigger is always used to start the Pumping Program.

-9.3.17 'OUt.n': Set TTL Output Pin
+8.3.17 'Out.n': Set TTL Output Pin